Chart Color Schemes

 Pakenham - North East is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Pakenham - North East's dwelling structures, as per the latest Census, consisted of 88.3% houses and 11.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 91.1% houses and 8.9% other dwellings.
 Home ownership in Pakenham - North East stood at 18.6%, with mortgaged dwellings at 50.7% and rented ones at 30.7%.
-The median monthly mortgage repayment was $1,733, lower than Melbourne metro's average of $1,866.
-The median weekly rent figure in the area was $346, compared to Melbourne metro's $361.
-Nationally, Pakenham - North East's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,733, below Melbourne metro's average of $1,866.
+Median weekly rent in Pakenham - North East was $346, compared to Melbourne metro's $361.
+Nationally, Pakenham - North East's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing